 I did and they graciously forgave me.

-You may not feel like that perfect mom you see in church — especially after you’ve blown it — or the mom on social media who would make even Pinterest proud or even the wise author whose books you read, but you are who your child needs.
+2. Even when you mess up, you are still the perfect person for the job.
+You may not feel like that perfect mom you see in the church, the mom on social media who would make even Pinterest proud, or the wise author whose books you read, but you are who your child needs.
 God didn’t call someone else to do this job.
 He called you.

 The other day, I asked my oldest to go get the broom and the mop out in the garage.
 I later discovered she sent her sister to do the chore because my husband had discovered a mouse in the garage the day before.